A Winter Solstice Writing Ritual to Honor the Darkness and Celebrate the Light

 But the darkness is just as vital as the light, the winter just as essential as the summer, and moments of stillness just as valuable as the bright exuberance of action.
 Without one polarity we would not have—let alone appreciate—the other.

-And without pausing to receive and digest where we’ve been, are we really prepared to step forward towards new life?
+Without pausing to receive and digest where we’ve been, are we really prepared to step forward towards new life?

 If we look to the wisdom of Ayurveda, it repeatedly reminds us to turn to nature and attune our lives to its rhythms.
 The winter solstice is an opportunity to take this lesson to heart.